quantum85/aws-demo/README.md

 # aws-demo

-Hi!
-First of all thanks for the interesting task!
-Please find the resulting scripts here and the explanation below.
 #### I would divide the tasks into the following
 ##### 1. AWS EC2 Deployment automation.
 ##### 2. Jenkins Pipeline plus GitHub binding.